iYadavVaibhav/iyadavvaibhav.github.io/_posts/2019-05-25-statistics-probability-notes.md

 # Probability

-Possibility of event that is fundamentally random.

-And experiment can have outcome the possibility of outcome is the probability.
-For example if we flip a coin we can get head or tail the possibility of head is 50% and prosperous ability of tales is 50% so the probability of Fed is .5 and probability of tales is also .5 if it is a biased coin.

 Probability is how likely event is going to happen.
+It is possibility of event that is fundamentally random.
+Any experiment can have outcome.
+The possibility of outcome is the probability.

+For example, if we flip a coin we can get either heads or tails.
+The possibility of heads is 50% and possibility ability of tails is 50%.
+So the probability of Heads is .5 and probability of tails is also .5, if it is a biased coin.

  The analysis of event governed by probability is called statistics.

-$ $ Probability
+$ P(E) = \frac{ Possibilities }{ Outcomes } $

 Sample space is all possible outcomes.

-## Sets and subsides

-Here we will discuss about sets subsets supersets universe intersection union belongs to is a member of not a member of and other set terminologies

-## theoretical  probability

-Example flipping a coin.
+**Theoretical  probability** is what can be stated and seems fixed.
+For example flipping a coin.

-# Experimental probability.

-Finding an outcome based on past data and experience example prediction of the score.
+**Experimental probability** Finding an outcome based on past data and experience example prediction of the score.
 Probability gives a reasonable predictions about an outcome.
 It is highly likely but not hundred percent true.

-# Simulation and randomness
-We can use list of random numbers to simulate our experiment multiple multiple times and average out to find confidence.
+**Simulation and Randomness** We can use list of random numbers to simulate our experiment multiple times and average out to find confidence.

-# addition rule
+**Addition Rule**
 Addition rule of probability.

 $ $